pinax/pinax-project-lms/README.md

 -------------------

 `pinax-project-lms` is a starter project to bring together components of the Pinax Learning Management System.
+`pinax-project-lms` is currently a work in progress and is going to be an overall LMS with course content, student management, etc.

 NOTE: this is currently a project not a project *template*.